wrench-project/wrench/doc/source/wrench_101.rst

 configure properties of the service (see details in :ref:`this section below <wrench-101-customizing-services>`).

-The second service is a cloud compute service:
+The fourth service is a cloud compute service:

 .. code:: cpp